Smoke Emissions

 The Seminar Series runs from Fall to Spring

+Please note that our seminar series will begin again on November 7, 2024.
 The Missoula Fire Sciences Laboratory has been hosting an annual seminar series since 1998.
 Hour-long seminars are presented by Fire Lab employees and other researchers from throughout the world.
-Seminars cover current research and management about the natural world from a broad range of disciplines, but most seminars usually have a wildland fire…
+Seminars cover current research and management about the natural world from a…

 FOFEM/SpatialFOFEM - fire effects model